-The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the Community Health Board's financial statements: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for contracting and bidding because there were no new contracts in 2015, and compliance with the provisions of tax increment financing because the Community Health Board administers no tax increment financing districts.
+The Minnesota Legal Compliance Audit Guide for Counties, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains seven categories of compliance to be tested in connection with the audit of the Community Health Board's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for contracting and bidding, public indebtedness, and tax increment financing because the Community Health Board did no contracting in 2016, had no debt in 2016, and does not use tax increment financing.
+Additionally, compliance with the provisions for deposits and investments and disbursements were tested in conjunction with the audit of St. Louis County, the fiscal agent for the Carlton, Cook, Lake, and St. Louis Community Health Board.

-In connection with our audit, nothing came to our attention that caused us to believe that the Carlton, Cook, Lake, and St. Louis Community Health Board failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the Carlton, Cook, Lake, and St. Louis Community Health Board failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Counties.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Community Health Board's noncompliance with the above referenced provisions.